 All brides want to look a little tanned on their big day to give them a glow

 Start exfoliating your skin and completing your hair removal a week before the wedding.
-Do wait 24 hours in between waxing and any self-tan application, this will ensure the hair follicles have settled to aid a perfect finish.
+Do wait 24 hours in between waxing and any self-tan application, this will ensure the hair follicles have settled to aid a perfect finished effect

 Prior to self-tan application, remove all products like deodorant, perfume etc

 Experiment with different tans and colours 8 months before your wedding, you will then know what colour you want, what product you love to use on your day.

 Use moisturizer as a barrier for only your elbows, knees, hands, feet, crease in the wrist back of the heel and around the hairline, also if you have any dry areas, when you are applying at home